The Hartford Financial Services Group Inc. (HIG) Shares Down Despite Recent Market Volatility

 HIG’s Market Performance

-HIG stock saw an increase of -3.95% in the past week, with a monthly gain of 0.56% and a quarterly increase of -0.86%.
-The volatility ratio for the week is 1.88%, and the volatility levels for the last 30 days are 1.64% for The Hartford Financial Services Group Inc. (HIG).
-The simple moving average for the last 20 days is -2.80% for HIG stock, with a simple moving average of 7.05% for the last 200 days.
+The stock of The Hartford Financial Services Group Inc. (HIG) has seen a -13.14% decrease in the past week, with a -11.53% drop in the past month, and a -9.80% fall in the past quarter.
+The volatility ratio for the week is 2.96%, and the volatility levels for the past 30 days are at 1.87% for HIG.
+The simple moving average for the last 20 days is -11.98% for HIG stock, with a simple moving average of -4.01% for the last 200 days.

 Analysts’ Opinion of HIG